Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Jordan Howard

 caused some alarm when he emerged from the Week 2 post-game locker room with his right arm in a sling, but he had worked back up to a full practice by Friday.
-He's therefore expected to reprise his lead-back role against the
+He's therefore expected to reprise his lead-back role against the Steelers in Week 3, assuming he can avoid another setback.

 - The